 Is the Soda Fountain open?

 Yes, with a few changes.
-We will have a limited menu.
-Prepackaged condiments will replace bottled condiments.
-Disposable plates, silverware, and cups will replace reusable platters, silverware, and glassware at this time.
-Soda Fountain tables will be spaced 6 feet apart to promote social distancing and Soda Fountain counter stools will be removed.
-Staff will serve food directly to customers rather than inviting guests back to the soda fountain to pick up their order.
+Prepackaged condiments have replaced bottled condiments.
+Soda Fountain tables are spaced 6 feet apart to promote social distancing and the number of Soda Fountain counter stools has been reduced.
+Tables and counter stools are sanitized after each use.
+Staff serves food directly to customers rather than inviting guests back to the soda fountain to pick up their order.

 What exhibits/areas are closed?

 At this time, the following exhibits/areas of the museum will remain closed.
-Train Cars, Streetcar, Caboose, Platform, Mutual of Omaha Theater, Photo Archive and touchscreens/hands-on interactives throughout.
+Passenger Train Cars, Mutual of Omaha Theater and Photo Archive.

 What health and safety protocols are in place?

 In addition to timed tickets, limiting capacity and opening the museum in phases, we are regularly cleaning/sanitizing doors and high-touch surfaces.
 Additional hand sanitizer stations are available to guests throughout the museum.
 Protective barriers have been installed at the front desk, soda fountain and museum shop.
 We have reduced touchpoints for staff and guests.
 Signage throughout the museum reminds visitors of proper protocol and healthy behaviors.
 Guests ages 5 and over are required to wear masks.
 We ask that guests respect museum staff, volunteers and other guests by staying at least 6′ apart at all times.